Donaldcwl/browser-image-compression/README.md

   libURL: string,               // optional, the libURL of this library for importing script in Web Worker (default: https://cdn.jsdelivr.net/npm/browser-image-compression/dist/browser-image-compression.js)
   preserveExif: boolean,        // optional, use preserve Exif metadata for JPEG image e.g., Camera model, Focal length, etc (default: false)

-  signal: AbortSignal,          // options, to abort / cancel the compression
+  signal: AbortSignal,          // optional, to abort / cancel the compression

   // following options are for advanced users
   maxIteration: number,         // optional, max number of iteration to compress the image (default: 10)